The

 - Uses the PHP Data Objects (PDO) extension included with PHP.

-While {eac}ObjectCache does support multiple installations on a single server it does not support multiple servers per installation.
+While {eac}ObjectCache does support multiple WordPress installations on a single server it does not support multiple servers per installation.
 SQLite and APCu work only on a single server, not in a clustered or load-balanced environment.

 Configuration Alternatives